-Even though she was a child who had run away from a state-funded foster home in a nearby county, police couldn't figure out who she was, and described her in reports as an adult.
+Even though she was a child who had run away from a statefunded foster home in a nearby county, police couldn't figure out who she was, and described her in reports as an adult.
 She had no identification and the man she was with didn't know her name.

 For more than a month, Jayden's body lay in the Duval County morgue while Chrissy Frisbee Morales searched for her missing daughter.
+"I just had a horrible feeling," she said.